Palm Beach County considers switch to mandatory recycling for homes, businesses

 Carts on Parade

-Women's Council sponsors contest to raise money
+Women's Council sponsors contest

 for scholarships